LittleLionMan/MixedMessages/readme.md

+# Mixed Messages

-This program generates horroscopes out of random input from 3 arrays
+This program generates Horoskops out of random input from 3 arrays

++ signs
++ results
++ advice